 Since tracking to your personal profile is done via Fragments left on your computer, or cookies/sessions left by website's or even by your browser screen size and in a recent discovery by your sound card then allocating your activity to you is fairly good but there are some cases, especially in companies where internet access is proxied and where only a few 'login' to accounts that others activity can be falsely attributed to your or others profiles.
 I have personally seen this whilst writing this article when I requested all my activity from Google.
 Digging through it and remember I never use Google I found a bunch of searches performed as recently as earlier in the week that were from other users on the network which somehow wound up in MY profile.
 I have no idea how common this is in the real world.

 Services such as VPN's and of course the ever popular Tor Browser are ways to obscure your real identity online, but you'll discover fairly quickly that the services above either don't work at all or are crippled deliberately.
 Google for example returns some made up message about unusual traffic.
 As VPN's come and go there will always be a short time before the services get blacklisted but this will never be a viable solution long term and as you'll discover in our article "A VPN will not save you" following this approach requires strict discipline and limitations.

 The sale of data and the data market

-All of the above can produce fairly detailed and valuable profiles of your online activity but when the separate data collections are combined you start to have very complete profiles linked directly to an individual.
+All of the above can produce fairly detailed and valuable profiles of your online AND offline activity but when the separate data collections are combined you start to have very complete profiles linked directly to an individual.
 This is what worries people more than Facebook and Google.
-Given that your data is bought and sold on a daily basis some of these companies have a complete record of everything you do online.
+Given that your data is bought and sold on a daily basis, some of these companies have a complete record of pretty much everything you do.
 Let's see what the total footprint of an average teenager today is